 - Aggressive lymphomas: These grow and spread quickly and have severe symptoms.
 Lymphoblastic lymphoma, diffuse small noncleaved cell lymphoma /Burkitt lymphoma, and mantle cell lymphoma are three types of aggressive adult non-Hodgkin lymphoma.
 Aggressive lymphomas are seen more often in patients who are HIV -positive (AIDS -related lymphoma).

 - Contiguous lymphomas: Lymphomas in which the lymph nodes with cancer are next to each other.

 - Noncontiguous lymphomas: Lymphomas in which the lymph nodes with cancer are not next to each other, but are on the same side of the diaphragm.

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with Waldenström macroglobulinemia.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
+Talk with your doctor about clinical trials that may be right for you.
 General information about clinical trials is available from the NCI Web site.